PG | | Adventure, Family, Fantasy

 Dorothy Gale is swept away from a farm in Kansas to a magical land of Oz in a tornado and embarks on a quest with her new friends to see the Wizard who can help her return home in Kansas and help her friends as well.

 When MGM bought the rights to L. Frank Baum's novel, "The Wonderful Wizard of Oz," it also purchased the rights to the 1902 stage musical by Baum and Paul Tietjen and The Wizard of Oz (1925), Larry Semon's failed silent comedy.
 From the latter it derived Dorothy's companions as farmhands she knew in Kansas,... ...

 She isn't coming yet, Toto.
 Did she hurt you?
 She tried to, didn't she?
 Come on.
 We'll go tell Uncle Henry and Auntie Em.

 $22,202,612 (USA) (13 October 2013)

-Dive deep into IMDb Picks, Amazon Originals, and more.
+Dive deep into everything about film festivals, family entertainment, IMDb Picks, and more.